-AGT now expects to be delisted from the TSX during the first quarter or early in the second quarter.
+AGT now expects to be delisted from the TSX sometime during the first quarter or early in the second quarter.

 The buyer group has been led by AGT president Murad Al-Katib and includes other top AGT executives, plus Fairfax Financial Holdings Ltd. and Point North Capital Inc. As part of the group’s privatization plan, they will acquire all outstanding shares for $18 per share.